jfranciscosousa/jfranciscosousa.com/src/content/blog/validating-environment-variables-with-zod.md

 ---
 title: Validating environment variables with zod
-date: 2023-02-20T00:00:00.000+00:00
+date: 2023-03-18T00:00:00.000+00:00
 description: Validate environment variables in Javascript with Zod, a TypeScript-first schema validation library.
 Learn how to define and enforce environment variables structure preventing runtime errors and improving error handling.
 keywords: environment variables, javascript, typescript, runtime errors, svelte, react, next, deno, bun, cloudflare, frontend, remix
 ---

-This is a quick little blog post to showcase something I've seen in some frontend starter repos, namely `create-t3-app`.
+This is a quick blog post to showcase something I've seen in some frontend starter repos, namely `create-t3-app`.

 Environment variables and .env files are the de-facto way of configuring Javascript web applications.
 Most meta-frameworks like Next.js, svelte-kit, and others support it from out of the box, allowing you to have one or multiple `.env` files for your projects.